 They don’t fly into the dog pen.

-They don’t lay eggs all over the place but rather choose a spot for their nest and use that spot to lay all their eggs.
-I notice that they come back to the same spot when they start a new nest.
+They don’t lay eggs all over the place but rather each female chooses a spot for her nest and use that spot to lay all her eggs before starting to sit on them.

 The only thing that I am not sure of is if they’ll ruin your garden or not.
 My garden is on the other side of the road so I never have them in my garden.
 From what I read, they might like greens (they eat grass a lot, like geese) and they might crash seedlings with their wide feet but for the most part, they are more interested in the pests.